 Under the Foreign Account Tax Compliance Act ("FATCA"), a 30% withholding tax will be imposed on (1) dividends paid by a Fund and (2) long-term capital gain dividends and redemption proceeds paid after December 31, 2018, to (i) foreign financial institutions including non-U.S. investment funds unless they agree to collect and disclose to the Internal Revenue Service information regarding their direct and indirect U.S. account holders and (ii) certain other foreign entities, unless they certify certain information regarding their direct and indirect U.S. owners.
 A non-U.S. shareholder resident or doing business in a country that has entered into an intergovernmental agreement with the U.S. to implement a similar reporting regime will be exempt from this withholding tax if the shareholder and the applicable foreign government comply with the terms of such agreement.
-A Fund will not pay any additional amounts in respect to any amounts withheld.
+A Shareholder subject to such withholding tax will not receive additional amounts from the Fund to compensate for such withholding.